How to Use the Essential Sound Panel for Music in Premiere Pro

 Presets

 There are some presets at the top of the panel which you can experiment with.
 These will do a bunch of different things at once.
-If you’re doing something really quick and dirty and you don’t have a lot of to mess with the settings, presets can get you pretty close to where you want to be.
+If you’re doing something really quick and dirty and you don’t have a lot of time to mess with the settings, presets can get you pretty close to where you want to be.
 They’re definitely something to experiment with.
-Let’s through the options under music individually.
+Let’s go through the options under music individually.

 Loudness